dishabarmola/BYOB/README.md

 ### Prerequisites

-1. Python 3.x installed on your system.
+1. Node.js installed on your system.
-2. Install the required Python packages.
+2. npm (Node Package Manager) installed on your system.
 ### Installation

 1. Clone the repository or download the project files.